-What lessons do Treasurers feel still haven’t been learned from the GFC?
+What lessons do treasurers feel still haven’t been learned from the GFC?
 In your view, how have corporates and banks failed to prepare for this scenario?

-Paul Leacy: It's difficult to be too harsh on treasurers, corporates and banks for failing to prepare for the current scenario given the expected extreme impact and it's likelihood.
-One lesson that we could all possibly learn is that "Black Swan" events are occurring more and more frequently than in the past and we might need to revisit how we factor these events into our capital structures.
+Paul Leacy: It’s difficult to be too harsh on treasurers, corporates and banks for failing to prepare for the current scenario given the expected extreme impact and its likelihood.
+One lesson that we could all possibly learn is that “Black Swan” events are occurring more and more frequently than in the past and we might need to revisit how we factor these events into our capital structures.
 Over the past decade or so banks and insurers were forced by regulators to increase the amount of capital in their businesses and this will no doubt help many of them weather this storm, is it time for a more prescriptive approach to corporate capital structures?

 Martin Walker: There is still a tendency to pay lip service to downside planning scenarios and assume Black Swans don’t exist.
 A pandemic had long been identified as a major risk, but I suspect has not featured widely in corporates’ disaster recovery plans and business scenarios.
 Regulation since the GFC has resulted in banks being more strongly capitalised than before, reducing the risk of failures.
 There has been some reduction in debt in the corporate sector but a number of companies have a capital structure that leaves them overexposed to downsides.
 As with the GFC, swift government action has been necessary to shore up the system.
-In the UK part of this is to make loans available to small and medium sized businesses through the Coronavirus Business Interruption Loan Scheme.
-Problems arising with the implementation of this scheme suggests that far stronger co-ordination and planning between government and the banks is required.
+In the UK part of this is to make loans available to small and medium-sized businesses through the Coronavirus Business Interruption Loan Scheme.
+Problems arising with the implementation of this scheme suggest that far stronger coordination and planning between the government and the banks is required.

-Catherine Porter: In some organisations Treasury might still be involved too late after a crisis has begun.
+Catherine Porter: In some organisations, Treasury might still be involved too late after a crisis has begun.
 This could be because certain firms view the Treasury function as a hygiene factor (value and benefits not properly understood) or the main emphasis is on the P&L and not on cash.
 Even 12 years after the GFC some companies still have many manual processes and this will also hinder a more nimble response to a crisis.

-This scenario has brought about the need to closely scrutinize and challenge every item in a cash flow forecast and P&L budget to know what could be deferred, delayed or rescheduled etc. and it wasn’t until your business was in a completely distressed scenario that you found flaws in certain processes (such as inconsistent approaches across collections and payables).
+This scenario has brought about the need to closely scrutinize and challenge every item in a cash flow forecast and P&L budget to know what could be deferred, delayed or rescheduled etc. and it wasn’t until your business was in a completely distressing scenario that you found flaws in certain processes (such as inconsistent approaches across collections and payables).

-Companies still operate / assess performance solely on a P&L basis rather than emphasizing the importance of cash flow.
+Companies still operate/assess performance solely on a P&L basis rather than emphasizing the importance of cash flow.
 Changing that culture takes time, performance measurement changes and tone from the top.
 Lessons still to be learnt.
-13 and 26 week rolling cash flow forecasts should be common place.
+13 and 26-week rolling cash flow forecasts should be commonplace.

 For advice or more information about the latest developments within the treasury world, visit the ACT website www.treasurers.org.
-They have a vast array of technical supports.
+They have a vast array of technical support.
 Alternatively, feel free to contact us at Brewer Morris as we may be able to put you in touch with the relevant people.